Data Scientists vs Data Engineers: Which one is better?

 While both seem similar, there are a few differences with job outlook, qualifications, skills, and salary.
-In this blog, we will show you the subtle difference between data scientist and data engineer to help you navigate your options better!
+We will show you the subtle difference between data scientists and data engineers to help you navigate your options better!

-Here is a summary of the blog to familiarize you with the topics:
+Here is a summary of this definitive guide to familiarize you with the topics:

 - Data scientists process raw data into meaningful patterns through their knowledge of data mining techniques and analytical skills